Surajkund: Peacock lake

+Fairs and festivals

 Surajkund International Crafts Mela

-In the backdrop of the lake, during the spring season, every year from 1–15 February, (in 2018, it is from 2-18 February) a colourful traditional craft festival of India is held on 40 acres of land in the precincts of Surajkund which is attended by all states of India along with several dozen other nations and over 1.2 million visitors including 200,000 foreigners.
+In the backdrop of the lake, during the spring season, every year from 1–15 February, (in 2018, it is from 2–18 February) a colourful traditional craft festival of India is held on 40 acres of land in the precincts of Surajkund which is attended by all states of India along with several dozen other nations and over 1.2 million visitors including 200,000 foreigners.
+With 1.3 million record attendees in 2020, it ranks among the world's largest peaceful gathering in one to two million category.
 This fair was first started in 1987.
 Traditional craftsmen (artists, painters, weavers and sculptors) from all parts of the country participate in this annual celebration named as the "Surajkund Crafts Mela" or "Surajkund designer's Village".
 Designer items created by 50 best designers and craftsmen in wood, metal, bamboo, iron, glass, textiles and stone can be seen here.
 This Mela (fair) is visited by lovers of arts and crafts from all over the world.
 The fair is held with a different theme every year on Indian culture and crafts.

 The theme, specific to a state of India, is depicted at the entrance to the Mela grounds and provides an ambience of that particular state with characteristic colors, materials, architecture, furniture and decorations.
 The crafts on display in the stalls (400) is of particular crafts of that state.
 The Mela also includes a food festival covering some of the popular cuisines from different parts of the country.
 Entertainment in the form of famous rhythms and dance of folk theatre are also held here during the festival.

 During 2009, with Madhya Pradesh as the theme state, 50 crafts' persons from SAARC countries, Thailand and Egypt also participated in the Mela.
 The show was titled "Hemvati-Khajuraho" as a part of the 23rd annual Surajkund Crafts Fair event.
 Sanchi Stupa, (a world heritage site in Madhya Pradesh) formed the backdrop for the festival.
 2015 edition of fair was visited by 1.2 million visitors including 160,000 foreigners.
 In 2016 edition China will be participating in the fair as a part of agreement signed between India and China to celebrate 2016 as "Year of China in India".

+Surajkund Diwali Festival

+Surajkund Diwali Utsav, week long festival is held every year on Hindu festival of lights Diwali around October–November, entailing cuisine, traditional art and craft, workshops, Deepotsav (lighting where thousands of oil lamps), etc across various themed zones such as indigenous zone, cultural zone, food zone, and funfair zone.

+Ecology

+Wildlife in this area

+This is one of the area where leopards of Haryana frequent.